MichaelT-178/prism/README.md

 ## Setup

-Before starting setup your dependencies to make this project work and can be easily updated.
+Do the following before pushing your changes to this repo.

 1. Open the [automate_project_update.py](https://github.com/MichaelT-178/prism/blob/master/automate_project_update.py) in this project.